Skip to main content

 ValidationBehavior

-ValidationBehavior runs before the handler for every request whose type has registered validators.
-It throws ValidationException if any validator returns ValidationResult.Invalid.
+ValidationBehavior runs before the handler for every request.
+It first calls the request's own validate() method, then runs any registered RequestValidators for that request type.
+It throws ValidationException if any validation returns ValidationResult.Invalid.

 Handling ValidationException